Accounting Career and Training Information

 - Area of expertise/practice—Specialized skills in areas such as management, information systems, internal auditing, and taxation can help you command a higher salary.

-- Certifications/designations—The Institute of Management Accountants (IMA) found that accounting professionals who possess the CPA certification have the potential to earn approximately 46% more than their uncertified counterparts, and those who hold CMA certification can make approximately 28% more.***
+- Certifications/designations—The Institute of Management Accountants (IMA) found that accounting professionals who possess the CMA certification have the potential to earn around 30 percent more than their uncertified counterparts, and those who hold CPA certification can make approximately 22 percent more.

 - Years of experience—Like in any field, individuals with added experience tend to earn a higher wage.